- FAST

 Whenever I talk to people about fasting, their knee-jerk reaction is “No food?
 No food?
 No FOOD?
 You’re outa your

 Fasting, actual fasting, is a hardcore Christian practice.
 The only things which go into our mouths are air and water.
 In an “absolute fast” you even skip the water.
 Now, we need food and water.
 If we don’t eat, we die.
-And that’s the point: Push this practice too far and we die.
-But God is more important than our lives.
+And that’s the point: Push this practice too far and we die—but God is more important than our lives.
 That’s the declaration we make when we fast: Our lives aren’t as important as God.

-We reject our culture, which teaches us we shouldn’t deprive ourselves of anything.
+We reject our culture, which teaches us we should never deprive ourselves of anything.
 We recognize God, not food, is our source of life.
 Our minds get better attuned to God’s will.
 We hear him better, because our bodies physically feel our need for him.
 We detect spiritual things faster.
 We

 Yeah, fasting does all that.
 That is, when we’re praying as well as fasting.
 If you’re fasting but not praying, it’s time wasted.